-6 According to Lawrence Stepelevich, even Karl Marx and Friedrich Engels' extremely sympathetic biographer Franz Mehring, called their long-unpublished Die Deutsche Ideologie "an oddly schoolboyish polemic." ("Feuerbach and the Young Hegelians," published in Simon Critchley, A Companion to Continental Philosophy, p.
-112.)
+&lt;sup>6 According to Lawrence Stepelevich, even Karl Marx and Friedrich Engels' extremely sympathetic biographer Franz Mehring, called their long-unpublished Die Deutsche Ideologie "an oddly schoolboyish polemic." ("Feuerbach and the Young Hegelians," published in Simon Critchley, A

 The second revival of Stirner, still ongoing and beginning to gather more steam, began in the post World War II breakdown (and recomposition) of modernism with the growth and culmination of hyperindustrialism in the spectacular consumer capitalism of the latter half of the 20th century.
 By the mid-twentieth century all the alienating social forces which had helped lead to the creation of Stirner's ingenious libertarian anti-philosophy a century before had become much more powerful and much more threatening, both for individuals and for the intersubjective and natural worlds in which we all live.
-As (mostly ineffective) attempts at resistance to these social forces7 have multiplied and proliferated it was probably inevitable that an increasing number of aspiring rebels would eventually find Stirner's work.
+As (mostly ineffective) attempts at resistance to these social forces have multiplied and proliferated it was probably inevitable that an increasing number of aspiring rebels would eventually find Stirner's work.
 With the decline and fall of Marxism as a socio-religious force leftist illusions no longer monopolize and recuperate their attentions.
 We can fully expect that Stirner's insurrectionary egoism will become much more influential (and effective) worldwide as the early twenty-first century matures and the American empire crumbles to dust.

 Mention of Stirner in most quarters these days is still greeted with disdainful bile whenever the almost inevitable attempts at evasion of discussion are unsuccessful.
 Among philosophers and social theorists (whose jobs largely depend upon their abilities to rationalize the institutions of enslavement and the self-alienation which greases their wheels) Stirner is demonized as a nihilist and anarchist with nothing to contribute to the advancement of philosophy, morality, civilization and empire (exactly!) - and who must therefore (by their alienating logic) be in favor of social isolation, anomie, immorality, random violence, terrorism and chaos at best.
-Among wanna-be leftist radicals and revolutionaries (whose confused idenWe should not be surprised that for most of his critics Stirner is the ultimate bogeyman.
-Stirner's Einzige is quickly identified with the devil of each of their sacred systems of reified thought, a devil whose unique, individual determinants are defined by each system according to its own standards of good and ultimate evil.
+Among wanna-be leftist radicals and revolutionaries (whose confused identities depend upon their abilities to recuperate any genuine revolt back into reformed versions of those same institutions of enslavement) Stirner is held in even deeper contempt as the epitome of anarchism - the theorist of a mindless egoism of the masses which will short-circuit any attempts to mold them into the fodder of socio-political change engineered by the party under the leadership of the correct ideology of the day.
+And among most anarchists (currently nearly as confused, divided and demoralized as the explicitly political left, but not quite as efficient at recuperation, since it's harder for anarchists to rationalize the moral importance of self-enslavement) Stirner is greeted with a special degree of hatred as the black sheep of an already marginalized family, who must be suppressed, disappeared or at least highly sanitized in order to prevent its even greater marginalization from the centers of political, economic and ideological legitimacy.